robtimus/promiseful-connect-sdk/README.md

 ## Comparison with connect-sdk-nodejs

-This wrapper exposes most of the functionality of `connect-sdk-nodes` as possible in the exact same way.
+This wrapper exposes most of the functionality of `connect-sdk-nodejs` as possible in the exact same way.
 This includes the way the SDK wrapper is initialized.
 The only differences are functions that use callbacks:
 * Calls like Create Payment, Convert Amount, etc.
 * Webhook helper methods (`validate`, `unmarshal`).
 * Webhooks secret key stores.
 This means that the webhooks helper from this wrapper is initialized differently.
-However, the original webhooks helper is wrapped, so if you have a secret key store implementation that still uses callbacks, you can just initialize the `connect-sdk-nodejs` webhooks helper, then use the webhooks helper from this wrapper:
+If you have a secret key store implementation that still uses callbacks, use `initWithCallbacks` instead of `init`:
    ```
-   import originalSdk = require("connect-sdk-nodejs");
    import connectSdk = require("promiseful-connect-sdk");

-   originalSdk.webhooks.init(...);
-   const webhooks = connectSdk.webhooks;
+   const webhooks = connectSdk.webhooks.initWithCallbacks(...);
    // webhooks.unmarshal returns a promise, yet works with the callback-based secret key store
    ```